nr-rmeena/yugabyte-yugabyte-db/docs/content/preview/explore/change-data-capture/using-yugabytedb-grpc-replication/cdc-get-started.md

 {{< warning title="Important" >}}

-Memory footprint in YB-TServer is affected for replica identity FULL & DEFAULT and affect read performance.
+Memory footprint in YB-TServer is affected for replica identity FULL & DEFAULT and can affect read performance.

 {{< /warning >}}